fabric8io/fabric8-installer/vagrant/openshift/ReadMe.md

-## Fabric8 OpenShift Vagrant Image
+## Fabric8 OpenShift Vagrant Image : DEPRECATED!

-This is the fastest way to get going with Fabric8 and OpenShift on your laptop.
+**NOTE** the use of this project is now **deprecated**!

+We now prefer you to use OpenShfit via: [minishift](http://fabric8.io/guide/getStarted/minishift.html) now!
+This offers the chance to use native platform hypervisors (Hyper-V on Windows, Xhyve on Mac OS X or KVM on Linux) which are much snapper and use lots less memory on your laptops!

+### if you still wanna use it...

 This Vagrant image uses the [gofabric8](https://github.com/fabric8io/gofabric8) installer to install and configure Fabric8 on a vanilla OpenShift.